ANESTHESIA ANTIQUES: INHALERS AND DROPPERS

-This antique chloroform inhalation apparatus was introduced in 1848 by Edward William Murphy, M.D.
-(1802-1877), of London.
+The design of this antique chloroform inhalation apparatus was introduced in 1847 by Stevens and Pratt, London.
+Edward William Murphy, M.D.
+(1802-1877), of London, promoted the inhaler and by the 1850s it was known as the Murphy's inhaler.
 Note the sponge chamber with simple leather flap air intake (on the cap) and exhaust valves.
 A reference from 1856 states that the Murphy's inhaler was offered in brass at 6s/6d, or if plated, 12s/6d.
 This example is the plated instrument.
 The exact instrument is illustrated and captioned in the Weiss surgical instrument catalogue of 1863.
 See Weiss 1863, pl.
 XLI, fig. 4.
 First generation inhalers, such as this example, are exceedingly scarce instruments.

 A very scarce first generation 1840s antique anesthesia chloroform inhaler that is hand-engraved: LÜER, / à Paris. // DÉPOSÉ.
 The instrument is made of tin and the padded surround is leather stuffed with horse (?) hair.
 Note the compartment on the interior side which would have held a chloroform-soaked sponge.
 There are two rather simple one-way ball valves that allow air flow into and out of the mask.
 A French text on anesthesia, printed in 1850, illustrates and describes this very inhaler.
 To my knowledge, there is no other surviving example of this early Lüer inhaler.